How Fast Is Mach 100

 While currently outside the realm of possibility, achieving Mach 100 could have significant implications across various fields.
 Potential applications include:

 • Hypersonic Weaponry: Although ethically questionable, the potential military applications of such technology are undeniable.
 A Mach 100 weapon would be incredibly difficult to intercept, posing a significant threat.
-However, international treaties and agreements would be crucial to prevent the weaponization of this technology.
+Still, international treaties and agreements would be crucial to prevent the weaponization of this technology.

 • High-Altitude Research: A Mach 100 vehicle could be used to conduct scientific research in the upper atmosphere, allowing scientists to gather valuable data on atmospheric conditions, weather patterns, and other phenomena.